Maksym Tymoshenko

 Maksym Tymoshenko (Максим Тимошенко, /uk/; born 20 April 1972) is a Ukrainian culturologist and a social activist.
 He is a doctor of philosophy (2013), a professor of the National Academy of Culture and Arts Management (2014), an Honored Art Worker of Ukraine (2015), member of the Green Cross International Board (since October 2017).
-President of the Ukrainian National Tchaikovsky Academy of Music as of November 2018.
+President of the Ukrainian National Academy of Music as of November 2018.

 His awards: the Order of Christ the Saviour (2001), the special prize "For a Considerable Contribution to Promoting a Positive Image of Ukraine in the World" of the nationwide program "Person of the Year" (2004), the title of Ambassador for Peace (2005), the Order of Merit, 3rd class (2006).
 He is the chairman of the board of the international charitable foundation Dukhovna Spadshcyna (Духовна спадщина, Spiritual Heritage) (1997–2003, since 2003 its honorary chairman).
 The president of the international foundation Dni Ukrainy (Дні України, Days of Ukraine) (since 2006).
 The president of the national environmental organization Green Cross Ukraine (since 2012)., became an Honorary President of Petro Tchaikovsky International Hengshui Academy of Music and Arts (China).
+On August 28, 2026, awarded the Order of the Star of Italy pursuant to the decree of the President of the Italian Republic dated May 29, 2026.

 Biography

 Maksym Tymoshenko was born in Kyiv, Ukraine, on 20 April 1972 in the family of an educator, music professor and the president of the Kyiv Conservatory Oleh Tymoshenko.
-Maksym Tymoshenko graduated from the Lysenko Kyiv Specialized Music Boarding School (1990).
+Maksym Tymoshenko graduated from the Kyiv Lysenko State Music Lyceum (1990).
 He graduated from the Kyiv National Economic University (1996, faculty of economy), with MBA.
 He got the second higher education at the National Academy of Culture and Arts Management(2012).

-He worked at the Ukrainian Culture Foundation's Office in Kyiv (1991–1992, as the head of department; 1992–1993, as the director), at Nezalezhnist JSCB (1993–1997, as the chairman of the board), in the administration of the Verkhovna Rada of Ukraine (2003–2014), National Academy of Culture and Arts Management (since 2012, since 2013 as an associate professor, since 2014 as a professor).
+He worked at the Ukrainian Culture Foundation's Office in Kyiv (1991–1992, as the head of department; 1992–1993, as the director), at Nezalezhnist JSCB (1993–1997, as the chairman of the board), in the administration of the (Ukraine's national parliament) Verkhovna Rada (2003–2014), National Academy of Culture and Arts Management (since 2012, since 2013 as an associate professor, since 2014 as a professor).
 He lives in Kyiv.